kryptine/clean-stdenv/htmlGEC/Examples/ReadMe.txt

 To do list:

 Known bugs:
-- don't use html command symbols or control characters in button or form names
+- don't use html command symbols or control characters in button or form names.
-- buttons don't work if their names contains spaces
+- buttons don't work if their names contains spaces.
 - if states are getting very large, sometimes nothing is displayed. php has a limit of 4k for passing arguments to Clean.
 I therefore want to kick out php.

 Conceptual:

-- make storage of higher order function possible (involves dynamics)
+- make storage of higher order function possible (involves dynamics).

 Examples:

-Not all examples are completely worked out yet.
+- Not all examples are completely worked out yet.